celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hellocelo.md

     // 12.
 Specify recipient Address
     let anAddress = '0xD86518b29BB52a5DAC5991eACf09481CE4B0710d'

     // 13.
+Specify an amount to send let amount = 100000

+    // 14.
 Get the Gold Token contract wrapper
     let goldtoken = await kit.contracts.getGoldToken()

-    // 14.
-Transfer gold from your account to anAddress let tx = await goldtoken.transfer(anAddress, 100000).send({from: account.address})

     // 15.
+Transfer gold from your account to anAddress let tx = await goldtoken.transfer(anAddress, amount).send({from: account.address})

+    // 16.
 Wait for the transaction to be processed let receipt = await tx.waitReceipt()

-    // 16.
+    // 17.
 Print receipt
     console.log('Transaction receipt: %o', receipt)

-    // 17.
+    // 18.
 Get your new balance
     let balance = await goldtoken.balanceOf(account.address)

-    // 18.
+    // 19.
 Print new balance
     console.log(`Your new account balance: ${balance.toString()}`)
 }
 ```

-Run `$ node helloCelo.js` again to send the transaction.
+Run `$ node helloCelo.js` again to send the transaction and see the printed output in the console.

 ## Wrapping Up